Owen Devonport: Career

 Devonport was born and raised in Burnley, Lancashire and attended Unity College in the town, representing the Burnley Town team and Lancashire Schoolboys.
 He joined Accrington Stanley at the age of eight in 2012 and progressed through the Academy at the club, earning a two-year scholarship starting at the 2021–22 season.
 He scored 21 goals in 67 appearances for the Under-18 and Under-23 squads and even made his debut for the first team in a pre-season friendly against Bolton Wanderers, aged 15.
 He had his first taste of senior football in February 2022 when he was sent out on loan to North West Counties Football League Premier Division side Padiham, spending the remainder of the season there, scoring three goals in thirteen appearances.
 In February 2023, he joined Northern Premier League Division One West side Clitheroe on a work experience loan for the remainder of the season, but only made one appearance.

 He was rewarded with his first professional contract with Accrington in July 2023 and promoted to the first team, signing a one-year deal.
 In September 2023, he was sent back out on loan to Clitheroe on a 28-day loan deal, making a further four appearances in all competitions.
 Upon his return, he made his professional debut for Accrington on 21 November 2023, replacing Ben Woods as a substitute in the 2–1 defeat to Nottingham Forest U21 in the EFL Trophy group stage.
 This proved to be his only senior appearance for the club, as he was released early from his contract on 5 January 2024.

 He joined the development squad at fellow EFL League Two side Fleetwood Town on the same day on an 18-month deal until 2025.
 He was immediately sent out on loan to National League North club King's Lynn Town until the end of the 2023–24 season.
 Manager Adam Lakeland said that "he's a big, imposing figure on the pitch who is good in the air, holds the ball up, looks to bring others into play and has a competitive nature to his play".
-He started regularly for the Linnets as the side picked up a bit of form in the second half of the campaign to guide them away from the relegation zone.
+He started regularly for the Linnets as their form picked up in the second half of the campaign to guide them away from the relegation zone.